forcepusher/forcepusher/README.md

 Useful models I've found so far that have any idea what they're doing and not dying while working:
 unsloth/gemma-4-31b-it@iq4_nl (for 24GB GPU, very reliable and heavy, have to use temp 0.5 and Q8_0 KV Cache)
-unsloth/gemma-4-26b-a4b-it@iq4_nl (for 16GB GPU + 64GB RAM, starter option, same temp 0.5 and Q8_0 KV Cache)
+unsloth/gemma-4-26b-a4b-it@iq4_nl (for 16GB GPU + 64GB RAM, starter option, same temp 0.5 and stock FP16 Cache)
 On 16GB VRAM card you will only have 40k context window while offloading 4 layers to CPU.
 This is barely enough to get any meaningful work done, but anyone can test the thing before buying hardware.

 ---